ibm-cloud-docs/blockchain-sw-213/howto/console-fixpack.md

 ### Step one: Pull the latest {{site.data.keyword.blockchainfull_notm}} Platform images
 {: #install-fixpack-images-firewall}

-To upgrade your network, download the latest set of {{site.data.keyword.blockchainfull_notm}} Platform images and push them to a docker registry that you can access from behind your firewall.
+To apply the fix to your network, you need to download the latest set of {{site.data.keyword.blockchainfull_notm}} Platform images and push them to a docker registry that you can access from behind your firewall.

 Use the following command to log in to the {{site.data.keyword.IBM_notm}} Entitlement Registry:
 ```